 However, Ming-Chi Kuo has predicted that the headset will only cost $1,000.
 Or the same as the iPhone 12 Pro.
 While this is still expensive, it's a lot more palatable for the average developer.
 Especially if the headset is as high-powered as reports have indicated.

-In either case, the cost of entry is going to be high and certainly a lot higher than other stand-alone VR headsets.
-For example, the Oculus Quest 2 costs just $300..
+In any case, the cost of entry is going to be high and certainly a lot higher than other stand-alone VR headsets.
+For example, the Oculus Quest 2 costs $300 by comparison.

 The main feature of the Apple headset is mixed reality.
 According to Mark Gurman, the headset will include external cameras which are currently being used to test features like hand-tracking and gesture control.
 Part of this includes the possibility of being able to type in the air with a virtual keyboard.